 Transmission Customers requesting Bilateral Transaction schedules shall identify hourly Transaction quantities (in MW) by Point of Injection and Point of Withdrawal, minimum run times associated with Firm Point-to-Point Transmission Service, if any, and shall provide other information (as described in ISO Procedures).
 A Generator can be the Point of Injection for a Bilateral Transaction.
 A Withdrawal-Eligible Generator can be the Point of Injection or the Point of Withdrawal for a Bilateral Transaction, but it cannot be both the Point of Injection and the Point of Withdrawal for the same Bilateral Transaction.
-An Aggregation containing one or more Withdrawal-Eligible Generators can be the Point of Injection or the Point of Withdrawal for a Bilateral Transaction, but it cannot be both the Point of Injection and the Point of Withdrawal for the same Bilateral Transaction.
-An Aggregation containing one or more Demand Side Resources shall not be the Point of Injection or the Point of Withdrawal for a Bilateral Transaction.
+An Aggregation containing one or more Withdrawal-Eligible Generators can be the Point of Injection and the Point of Withdrawal for a Bilateral Transaction, but it cannot be both the Point of Withdrawal for a Bilateral Transaction.
+An Aggregation containing one or Withdrawal for the same Bilateral Transaction.
+An Aggregation containing one or Side Resources shall not be the Point of Injection or the Point of Withdrawal Transaction.